Sabayon/sabayon-website-next/content/release/latest-monthly-release-sabayon-1611.md

 # New Website

 Our old website has been around since the beginning.
-But we are happy, after a long development period to switch to a more modern and bleeding edge design touch that works out well also on mobile devices.
+But we are happy, after a long development period to switch to a more modern and bleeding edge design touch that also works better for mobile devices.

 Until all the posts and content are migrated, you can find a copy of the old site on [](), but be aware, that website won't be upgraded and won't receive love anymore.